 Set Up Your Google Account

-Once your account is set up, you’re ready to start using Google Calendar in your business and personal life.
+Once your account is set up, you can use Google Calendar in your business and personal life.
 Login to your Google account.
-Click the ‘Google Apps’ icon in the right-hand corner, and select ‘Google Calendar’.
+Click the ‘Google Apps’ icon in the right-hand corner, and select ‘Google Calendar.’

 Create Events in Google Calendar

 Planning is important to help you stay on top of your daily tasks and set goals for the future.
 Google Calendar allows you to set up events, reminders, and tasks.